zebi-wouldik/CSDM-batch-clip-generator/README.md

 > CS2 effects use standard CS2 console commands injected through `hlaeOptions.extraArgs` (HLAE) or a managed runtime cfg `csdm_batch_runtime.cfg` (CS).
 If the CS2 cfg path cannot be auto-detected, set `cs2_cfg_dir` in `csdm_config.json`.

+**Timeout watchdog:** Configure recording timeout in the **Timing** section.
+If a recording exceeds the timeout (0 = disabled), CS2 is killed and the clip is automatically retried.
+The retry logic uses existing backoff and attempt limits.

 ---

 ## UI Theme